Teylingen Castle: History

+On 24 June 2023, the Teylingen Castle received the HKV-schildje ("shield") from the Historische Kring Voorhout (The Historical Circle of Voorhout) as a sign of appreciation for the hard work of all the volunteers and professionals in preserving the Teylingen Castle.

-Castle Charactertistics
+Castle charactertistics

 The castle started as a round water castle of 37 m diameter with only a ring wall.
 The ring wall or enceinte dates from the early 13th century.
 It consists of a massive wall with buttresses on the inside, which support arcs with a chemin de ronde on top.
 Later in the 13th century the donjon was added and forms part of the wall.

 There was also an outer bailey.
 In the 14th century a comfortable house was built on the outer bailey, but nothing remains of it.

 Varia

 Municipality of Teylingen

 The municipality of Teylingen is named after the castle, partly because the name Teylingen was also present in the three former municipalities Sassenheim, Voorhout and Warmond.